nhereveri/createDevSSL/README.md

 Some web browsers use their own list of CA certificate authorities ignoring those indicated in the OS.
 In them it is necessary to load these certificates (`certs\ca.cert.pem`) manually.
 Generally this option is available in the Security section.

-## Step 4: Create server certificate
+## Step 4: Create service SSL certificate

 Use script `createServer.sh` to create each certificate.
 Use list of one or more domains as parameters.